 Like many Google products, settings up the router is a walk in the park and doesn't take much time.
 And well, you get the advantage of Google Assistant voice commands in this one.
 Cool, right?

 It delivers a solid performance, and the user reviews are proof of that.
-For now, it has amassed a user review of 4.5-stars out of 5.
 As per Fakespot's estimation, approximately 80% of the reviews can be trusted.

 If you want a Wi-Fi Mesh system that prioritizes security, you should check out the TP-Link Deco M5.
 This one has a decent price tag and comes with built-in antivirus.
 Designed to give maximum coverage to a 5,000 square feet house, this one gives a solid performance and can be compared against Google Nest Wi-Fi's likes.